3C-SCSU/Avatar/START_HERE.md

 ---

-## 🔧 Recently Fixed Issues

-This repository was just fixed on **October 22, 2025**:

-✅ Fixed path errors in `GUI5.py`
-✅ Installed missing dependencies
-✅ Created easy startup script
-✅ Added comprehensive documentation

-**Everything is working now!**

----

 ## 📚 Documentation Guide

 Choose the document that fits your needs:

-### Quick Reference
-📄 **QUICKSTART.md** - Start here for basic usage
-- How to run the app
-- What to expect
-- Quick troubleshooting

 ### Detailed Guides
 📄 **SETUP_GUIDE.md** - Complete setup instructions